From an incredible historical centre to a vibrant atmosphere, there are plenty of things to do in Girona, Spain.

 The connections from Barcelona are excellent, and you can either reach Girona by car or public transport.

-The fastest way is to go by car, but finding a parking spot near the city centre can be complicated.
+The fastest way is to go by car, but finding parking near the city centre can be complicated.

-That’s why we recommend taking the high speed train.
-In just 38 min you can be in Girona, and it drops you off close to the city centre.
+That’s why we recommend taking the high-speed train.
+In just 38 minutes, you can be in Girona, and it drops you off close to the city centre.
 Check the train schedule here.
-You can purchase the tickets at the Estació de Sants in Barcelona or online if you want to secure a seat.
+If you want to secure a seat, you can purchase the tickets at the Estació de Sants in Barcelona or online.

-The great connections between the two cities makes Girona a great day trip from Barcelona.
-You can take the train in the morning, explore the city and have lunch there, and be back in Barcelona in time for dinner (which remember that it’s around 9 pm for locals!).
+The great connections between the two cities make Girona a great day trip from Barcelona.
+You can take the train in the morning, explore the city, have lunch there, and be back in Barcelona in time for dinner (remember that it’s around 9 p.m. for locals!).

 Girona is one of our favourite cities in Catalonia, and we hope you’ve loved visiting it with us!
 If you’ve tried a new restaurant, enjoyed the sights we’ve mentioned, or found this guide helpful, we’d love to hear from you!